ili101/Join-Object/README.md

 ## Explanation and usage Examples
 See RamblingCookieMonster guide http://ramblingcookiemonster.github.io/Join-Object/ and [Join-Object.Examples.ps1](https://github.com/ili101/Join-Object/blob/master/Examples/Join-Object.Examples.ps1)

-## Additional functoriality
+## Additional functionality
 * Supports DataTable object type.
 * Additional parameters **-ExcludeLeftProperties** and **-ExcludeRightProperties**.
 * Additional parameter **-PassThru**, If added changes the original Left Object
 * Converts DBNull to $null
 * **-RightJoinScript** and **-LeftJoinScript** parameters to support custom joining scripts.
-* -RightJoinProperty and -LeftJoinProperty supports multiple Properties (String Array) to join on multiple columns.
+* -RightJoinProperty and -LeftJoinProperty supports multiple Properties (String Array) to **join on multiple columns**.
 * **-DataTable** parameter to output as "DataTable".
+* **-AddKey** can be used with "-Type AllInBoth" to add a column named "Key" containing the joining key.

+## Missing functionality
+* -Type "AllInRight".

-## To do and missing functoriality
+## To do
-* -Type Parameter supports for "AllInBoth" ~~and "AllInRight"~~.
-* Optimize performance
+* Noting for now, You can open an Issues if something is needed.

 ## Install
 From repository